 So long as your wife is eligible, you may petition for her for a green card.
 It is a multi-step process that includes 1) filing a petition with United States Citizenship and Immigration Services (USCIS), 2) completing an application online and sending documents to the National Visa Center, and 3)...Read more »

 First of all, congratulations!
 In terms of petitioning for your fiancé, you mainly have two choices.
 You could get married in Mexico and do a spouse visa petition, or you could petition for him as a fiancé and marry in the U.S. There are variations to the two processes and I would definitely...Read more »

 I am petitioner and permanent resident (Green card holder) in USA.
 I filled form I -485 Adjustment of status application for my wife on June 1st’ 2017.
 She is here on student visa (F1).
 I have question regarding the form I 765 & I 131.
 I didn’t fill this form with my I-485...
 Read more »

 My girlfriend lives in Mexico and we've been talking about getting married for a while now but we weren't sure if she could come back.
-When she was younger she lived in the country illegally and their are records of her like high school yearbooks and stuff but she left voluntarily when she was 17....
+When she was younger she lived in the country illegally and their are records of her like high school yearbooks and stuff but she left voluntarily when...
 Read more »